mozilla/addons-server/docs/api/topics/apps.rst

     :param object user: an object representing information specific to this user for the app.
 If the user is anonymous this object will not be present.
+    :param privacy_policy: The path to the privacy policy resource.
     :param boolean user > developed: true if the user is a developer of the app.
     :param boolean user > installed: true if the user installed the app (this might differ from the device).
     :param boolean user > purchased: true if the user has purchased the app from the marketplace.

+.. http:get:: /api/v1/apps/(int:id)|(string:slug)/privacy_policy/

+    **Response**

+    :param privacy_policy: The text of the app's privacy policy.

+    :status 200: successfully completed.
+    :status 403: not allowed to access this object.
+    :status 404: not found.
+    :status 451: resource unavailable for legal reasons.

 .. _app-post-label: